Converting 4/7 into a Decimal: A complete walkthrough

 - 0.5714: Rounded to four decimal places.

 The more decimal places you include, the more accurate your approximation will be.
-However, it's crucial to understand that these are only approximations; they do not represent the exact value of 4/7.
+Still, it's crucial to understand that these are only approximations; they do not represent the exact value of 4/7.

 The Mathematical Basis of Fraction to Decimal Conversion

 The conversion of a fraction to a decimal is fundamentally based on the idea of division.
-A fraction represents a division problem.
-The numerator is the dividend (the number being divided), and the denominator is the divisor (the number you are dividing by).
-Therefore, converting 4/7 to a decimal means performing the division 4 ÷ 7.
+Plus, a fraction represents a division problem.
+Even so, the numerator is the dividend (the number being divided), and the denominator is the divisor (the number you are dividing by).
+So, converting 4/7 to a decimal means performing the division 4 ÷ 7.

 The decimal representation arises from expressing the result of this division in terms of powers of 10.
-For example, 0.571 can be expressed as:
+Here's one way to look at it: 0.571 can be expressed as:

 5/10 + 7/100 + 1/1000